 DROP SPATIAL REFERENCE SYSTEM [IF EXISTS] srid srid: 32-bit unsigned integer

-This statement removes a spatial reference system (SRS) definition
+This statement removes a

-from the data dictionary.
-It requires the
+system (SRS) definition from the data dictionary.
+It

 If no SRS definition with the SRID value exists, an error occurs